 The Observer pattern (also known as publish/subscribe) provides a simple mechanism for one object to inform a set of interested third-party objects when its state changes.

-The notifying class mixes in the Observable
+The notifying class mixes in the Observable module, which

 provides the methods for managing the associated observer objects.